Famous, but still a pretty remote trail visiting some of the most beautiful Georgian lakes.

 The best place to start your trip is Zugdidi.
 Marshrutka to Mukhuri departs at 9 am. from the local bus station -

-it's the one by the bridge (42°30'31.9"N 41°52'09.0"E), not the one near train station.
-Ride costs 3 GEL and takes more than two hours.
+it's the one by the bridge (42°30'31.9"N 41°52'09.0"E), not the one by the train station.
+The ride costs 3 GEL and takes more than two hours.

 How to leave Khaishi:

 Several marshrutkas heading either to Mestia or Zugdidi pass through Khaishi every day.
 However, they are often full so there is still a change that you will have to hitchhike or take a taxi.

 Description of the route